- Understanding Middleware: The Backbone of IT Integration

 Audit Trails

-Maintaining Effective Audit Trails:
+Maintaining Effective Audit Trails

 - Automated Logging: Implement automated logging of all significant actions to ensure comprehensive tracking.